Gerard Way: Other musical collaborations

-In 2008, Way and musical project Julien-K remixed a version of the song "Sleep When I'm Dead" by The Cure for their EP Hypnagogic States.
+In 2008, Way and musical project Julien-K remixed a version of the song "Sleep When I'm Dead" by the Cure for their EP Hypnagogic States.
 All profits gained from the sales of the EP go to funding the International Red Cross.

 In early 2009, Way and Japanese singer Kyosuke Himuro co-produced the new theme song for Final Fantasy VII Advent Children Complete, the Blu-ray director's cut of the movie sequel to the popular video game, Final Fantasy VII.
 He is also credited with writing the lyrics, and singing alongside Himuro.
 The song, titled "Safe and Sound", was released on iTunes on April 29, 2009.
 "Safe and Sound" is only heard on the Japanese release of the film; the English release uses Himuro's "Calling" (the original ending theme for Advent Children) in place of it.
 He also contributed vocals for the vocal mix of the deadmau5 song "Professional Griefers".

 A longtime supporter of the British rock band LostAlone, Way is the executive producer of their second studio album I'm a UFO in This City (2012).

 Way contributed guest vocals to "Falling in Love Will Kill You" from Wrongchilde's debut solo album Gold Blooded, a pseudonym project from Kill Hannah frontman Mat Devine.

 In 2015, Way co-wrote and contributed backing vocals to the song "Louder Than Your Love" on Black Veil Brides frontman Andy Black's debut solo album The Shadow Side.

 Way featured in Rōnin by Ibaraki in March 2022 alongside Trivium's lead vocalist and guitarist Matt Heafy.

+In 2026, he performed guest vocals on and appeared in the accompanying music video for the song "No Place of Warmth" by Dallas-based metal band Frozen Soul.
+Loudwire said his vocals on this track had elements of black metal and spoken word, and that he appeared as a "grotesque hooded figure" in the video.